3 Reasons to Use Quick-Setting Concrete for Small Projects

 For many projects, like pouring concrete for a driveway or walkway, you’ll likely use traditional concrete.
 This can take a while to set, extending the time it takes to complete the project.
 If you’re doing something smaller, like securing fence posts or a mailbox post, you can use a quicker-setting mix.
 This only requires you to pour the mix, apply water, and can be set in 20 minutes.
-Here are some of the reasons why you might use a rapid set concrete mix on smaller projects.
+Here are some of the reasons why you might use rapid-set concrete mix on smaller projects.

 When using traditional concrete, you have to use a wheelbarrow to mix the concrete.
 While this might seem reasonable for a bigger job, it might seem too much if your project is simple.
 Fast-setting concrete doesn’t require any mixing at all.
 All you have to do is dig the hole, pour in the mix, and soak it with water.
 This requires fewer tools and is an easier way to complete the securing of your posts for these smaller projects.